Coronavirus information: For local information/advice and Testing and Vaccination Centres in Suffolk

-At Suffolk County Council we provide travel solutions for children and young people with special educational needs and/or disabilities for students of statutory school age (Reception to year 11) and for our Post-16 learners in line with travel policies.
+At Suffolk County Council we provide travel for children and young people with special educational needs and/or disabilities for students of statutory school age (Reception to year 11) and for our Post-16 learners in line with travel policies.

-Where a child or young person is placed in a particular educational setting as a result of their identified SEN, the Local Authority will provide help with travel in line with statutory requirements.
-In this case some children are entitled to free travel however far they live from the school if they have an Education, Health, and Care Plan (EHCP) or Statement of SEN and cannot walk because of their SEN, a disability or mobility problem.
+Where a child or young person is placed in a particular educational setting as a result of their identified SEN, the Local Authority will advise if travel will be available in line with statutory requirements.
+For children of compulsory school age (5 years up to 16 years) to be eligible for SCC funded school travel they must

-For our Post-16 students, the Post-16 Travel Policy applies, and all students must contribute to their transport costs post-16.
-Transport assistance may be provided to students with a learning disability who begin a course after their 19th birthday.
+For our Post-16 students, the Post-16 Travel Policy applies, and all students must contribute to their travel costs.
+Travel assistance may be provided to students with a learning disability who begin a course after their 19th birthday.
 In these cases, agreement would be required by Suffolk County Council.
-All travel requests for students aged over 16 need to submit an application for assessment to see if you are eligible.
+All travel requests for students aged over 16 need to submit an application for us to asses via www.suffolkonboard.com/apply.